dennydennie/protocol-docs/events/add-layers.md

 ## Summary

-Sent by the server to the client to add data to client local storage.
+This event is sent from the plugin to the front end app to add data to the client storage.

+This data is in the form of documents, which are used to build the UI and store analytics data.

+Check the Welcome page for more information.

 ## Specification

+### Event Name

+`add-layers`

+### Event Fields

-### AddLayersEvent
+#### AddLayersEvent

 | Fieldname | Type       | Description                            |
 | --------- | ---------- | -------------------------------------- |
 | layers    | LayerDto[] | List of layers to add to local storage |
 | pluginId  | string     | Your unique plugin id                  |

-### LayerDto
+#### LayerDto

 | Fieldname      | Type          | Description                                                                                                     |
 | -------------- | ------------- | --------------------------------------------------------------------------------------------------------------- |